prashantsah2061/dbms/README.md

 ## Author

-Prashant Sah
+Pranish Uprety and Prashant Sah

 ## Support

-For support, email support@example.com or open an issue on GitHub.
+For support, please open an issue on GitHub.